After you graduate

 Work Connect is a free programme to help you get work-ready for New Zealand’s job market.
 Work Connect offers a combination of group workshops and one-to one coaching to help you job hunt, secure interviews and make a good impression with New Zealand employers.

-The Work Connect programme is available in Auckland, Hamilton, Wellington and Christchurch.
+The Work Connect programme is delivered by the Tertiary Education Commission (TEC) and is available in Auckland, Hamilton, Wellington and Christchurch.
 The programme is open to graduate international students, skilled migrants and their partners.
 Some eligibility criteria apply.

 Regional Newcomer Skills Matching and Job Search Assistance Programmes